Chart Color Schemes

 Wilton lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-The population of the suburb of Wilton (NSW) is estimated to be around 4,932 as of Feb 2026.
-This figure reflects an increase of 1,165 people since the 2021 Census, which reported a population of 3,767 people.
-The change is inferred from the resident population of 4,613 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 1,373 validated new addresses since the Census date.
-This level of population equates to a density ratio of 45 persons per square kilometer.
-Wilton's growth rate of 30.9% since the 2021 census exceeded the state's growth rate of 7.8%, as well as that of Greater Sydney, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration, contributing approximately 61.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Wilton's population is estimated at around 5,955 as of May 2026.
+This reflects an increase of 2,188 people (58.1%) since the 2021 Census, which reported a population of 3,767 people.
+The change is inferred from the resident population of 5,816 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 1,491 validated new addresses since the Census date.
+This level of population equates to a density ratio of 54 persons per square kilometer.
+Wilton's 58.1% growth since the 2021 census exceeded the state (7.1%), along with the Greater Sydney region, marking it as a growth leader in the area.
+Population growth for the suburb was primarily driven by interstate migration that contributed approximately 61.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to population projections moving forward, exceptional growth is predicted over the period, placing Wilton in the top 10 percent of national statistical areas.
-The area is expected to grow by 12,904 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 255.2% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Considering the projected demographic shifts, exceptional growth is predicted over the period with the suburb expected to expand by 15,694 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 261.2% in total over the 16 years.

 Frequently Asked Questions - Population